 Cause: There could be a number of causes for this but a common cause is that the source software included changes that were made to transactions that had already been submitted in a previous VAT Return.
-Please also refer to the VAT section of the Limitations pages (Xero / QuickBooks Online).
+Please also refer to the VAT section of the Limitations pages (Xero / QuickBooks Online / Sage Business Cloud Accounting).

 Explanation: During the conversion process there's no way to indicate to Quickbooks Online or Xero that changes have been made to transactions previously submitted in VAT returns.
 Since the transaction will be dated in a previous VAT period, Quickbooks Online and Xero expect it have been included in the VAT Return for that period.

 Fix: For a VAT Return yet to be submitted, we suggest referring to the source software to determine the correct values or generating a partial VAT Return.
-You may need to adjust the VAT Return figures in QuickBooks Online or send amended figures direct to HMRC instead of filing through Xero (the incorrect VAT REturn would still need to be published in Xero).
+You may need to adjust the VAT Return figures in QuickBooks Online or Sage Business Cloud Accounting or send amended figures direct to HMRC instead of filing through Xero (the incorrect VAT Return would still need to be published in Xero).
 Going forward Quickbooks online and Xero should automatically bring amendments or new postings to previous VAT periods into the current VAT return.

 Further reading: VAT Returns Don't Agree